ntvm/Extension-Blip/README.md

+##
+AUCHTUNG!
+ADDON EXTREMELY BUGGLY.
+IT CAN BREAK ANYTHING

 # Extension-Blip
 Add-on: animate the text of character messages with variable speed and play sound along the animation.
 Documentation: https://docs.sillytavern.app/extras/extensions/blip/#blip